Israel Olatunde: 2022

 In his first competitive run of the season, Olatunde ran 6.67 s in round one of the National Indoor League to break his own national U23 record in the 60 m.
 Two weeks later in round two, he shaved three-hundredths of a second off the record with a time of 6.64 s.
 Olatunde rounded off January by winning the Irish University title in 6.66 s.
 At the National Championships, he ran a personal best of 6.62 s to set a championship record and claim his first national indoor title.
 It was only one-hundredth of a second slower than the Irish national record, but it secured his spot in the following month's World Indoor Championships.
 After capturing the national U23 title in a championship-record time of 6.63 s, Olatunde travelled to Serbia to compete in the 60 m event at the World Championships.
 He finished fourth in his heat after clocking 6.66 s and did not advance to the semifinals.

 Olatunde opened the outdoor season with a gold-medal performance at the Irish University Championships, posting a time of 10.50 s in the 100 m.
 On 14 May, he ran a new personal best of 10.35 s to win gold at the Belfast Irish Milers Meet.
 On 2 June, Olatunde improved his time to 10.27 s, setting a national U23 record and moving him into third-place on the Irish all-time list.
 Later that month, he captured his second consecutive national senior title in the 100 m distance, followed by the national U23 title in July.

 On 15 August, Olatunde ran a new personal best of 10.19 s in the 100 metres preliminary round at the 2022 European Athletics Championships, breaking his own U23 national record.
 The following day, he finished 6th in the final and set a new Irish record of 10.17 at the distance.
 It was the first ever appearance by an Irishman in the 100m final at a European Athletics Championships.

+2024

+He competed in the 4x100m relay at the 2024 European Athletics Championships, alongside Bori Akinola, Mark Smyth and Colin Doyle.